1,000+ Opportunities

 Additional Resource Links U.S. Dept. of Veterans Affairs U.S. Dept. of Veterans Affairs: Education and Training Benefits GI Bill® Comparison Tool How to Apply for GI Bill and related benefits

-Based on current listing details, eligibility includes: Enlisted Ohio National Guard members in good standing who hold a high school diploma/GED but no bachelor's degree, enrolled in an approved institution taking minimum 3 semester hours per term, having exhausted Federal Tuition Assistance first.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Enlisted Ohio National Guard members in good standing who hold a high school diploma/GED but no bachelor's degree, enrolled in an approved institution taking minimum 3 semester hours per term, having exhausted Federal T….
+Confirm the full requirements in the official notice before applying.